brianhouse/sound_art/NEXT.md

 cut down on some of the synthesis stuff

 don't need to have too much electronics otherwise, don't have time to learn cmos.

+### future 2

+replace lectures with building activities. ie, make a turntable. make a spatial recording. etc. I should introduce an artist each time, but I think we can also skip the readings. get rid of synthesis and make it hardware.

+- keep the soundmaps
+- something about spatialization and ears -- get some hearing test equipment? hell yeah.
+- then they build a turntable to learn about transduction
+- then they build their own microphones (and coils, and piezos) -- (how feasible is real mics?)
+- then they use magnetic tape to splice and layer (walkmans)
+- then we do some oscillators and shit from Nic Collins
+- speakers and feedback
+- digital recording and audacity -- something about sampling/remixing etc, ie source material

+do we ever use the recorders? or a computer?